-Cell Phone Policy
+Cell Phone and Unauthorized Electronic Device Policy

-Earbuds are to be removed and cell phones silenced and stored at least one minute prior to the time class is to start.
+Earbuds are to be removed and cell phones silenced and stored upon entering the class or at least two minutes prior to the time class is to start.
 Stored cell phones are to be placed in a bag/backpack (not on your leg or under your leg or on your chair, etc.) or placed face down on the desk/table in front of you.
 Use of a cell phone or any other unauthorized electronic device (including earbuds) during class may result in the student being counted absent.
 Continued violation of the no cell phone/unauthorized electronic device policy may result in a referral to the Dean of Students and/or the student may be withdrawn from the class by the instructor.
 Using of a cell phone during a test or quiz will result in one of the penalties listed under the academic misconduct policy given in the syllabus.